cory-johannsen/mythborn-starsigns/README.md

 - Adds a *Starsign* field to PF2e PC sheets
 - Automatically rolls on **The Constellations of the Mythborn** when a character is created and stores the result on the actor (flags)
 - Shows the Starsign at the top of the sheet; GMs can reroll via a button (right-click value to copy/reset)
+- **Clickable Starsign**: Players can click their starsign to announce its activation in chat
+- **Condition System**: Activating a starsign applies a custom PF2e condition to the actor, automatically shown on their token

 **Installation**